RareSkills/blog/smart-contract-security/smart-contract-security.md

 ## Getting stale data from a price Oracle

-There is no SLA (service level agreement) for Chainlink to keep it's price oracles up to date within a certain time frame.
-When the chain is severely congested (such as when the Yuga Labs [Otherside](https://opensea.io/collection/otherdeed) mint [overwhealmed Ethereum](https://decrypt.co/99256/bored-ape-creators-slammed-nightmare-ethereum-nft-land-drop) to the point of no transactions going through), the price updates might be delayed.
+There is no SLA (service level agreement) for Chainlink to keep its price oracles up to date within a certain time frame.
+When the chain is severely congested (such as when the Yuga Labs [Otherside](https://opensea.io/collection/otherdeed) mint [overwhelmed Ethereum](https://decrypt.co/99256/bored-ape-creators-slammed-nightmare-ethereum-nft-land-drop) to the point of no transactions going through), the price updates might be delayed.

 A smart contract that uses a price oracle must explicitly check the data is not stale, I.e. has been updated recently within some threshold.
 Otherwise, it cannot make a reliable decision with respect to prices.